sumansinghns/FetchRewards_DA/README.md

 ### Second Task: Write a query that directly answers a predetermined question from a business stakeholder
-I have included all the queries that were executed to answer questions such as -
+I have included all the queries in the FetchRewards_DA.ipynb that were executed to answer questions such as -

 When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
 When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?